 The Jordan Pond House falls into many categories.

-- It’s the only restaurant in the park; their popovers are famous and they have been using the same recipe since 1890.
+- It’s the only restaurant in Acadia National Park; their popovers are famous and they have been using the same recipe since 1890.
 The restaurant takes reservations and also takes walk-ups.

 - There’s a gift shop with a great selection of t-shirts and other items.

-- It has clean bathrooms and has the greatest number of parking spots in Acadia NP.
+- It has clean bathrooms and has the greatest number of parking spots in Acadia National Park.

-This park has an amazing view of Frenchman’s Bay and is in the heart of the town.
+Agamont Park has an amazing view of Frenchman’s Bay and is in the heart of Bar Harbor.
 If you want to have a cheap meal with a view, then pack a picnic and stop by here.
 Or, go to a nearby pizza or sandwich shop and pick up lunch/dinner and eat outside.

 Travel Tip: The only public bathrooms in town are right next to the park and there are a few parking lots nearby.